-5.6 AIR & NOISE ENVIRONMENT
+5.6 AIR ENVIRONMENT

-The study area can be characterized as a rural area comprising of habitations, farm lands and no industrial set up was found to be presented within 2 km of radius of the site.
-Existing sources of generation of particulate matter and gaseous air pollutants is primarily because of the transportation of vehicles through adjoining NH 114 A road and from burning of fossil fuels for domestic purpose.
-Considering all this context, the ambient air quality is expected to be well within the National Air Quality Standards for all parameters.
+The study area can be characterized as a rural area comprising of habitations, farmlands etc. and no industrial set up was found to be present within 2 km radius of the site.
+Existing sources of generation of particulate matter and gaseous air pollutants is primarily because of the limited movement of vehicles through adjoining ODR 10 village road from Mahuadanr to Chainpur and from burning of fossil fuels for domestic purposes.
+Considering this context, the ambient air quality is expected to be well within the National Air Quality Standards for all parameters.

 The ambient noise quality of the study area is also representative of ambient noise quality typically expected in rural residential areas.
-No industrial set up is observed in 500 meter of the proposed GSS site.
-The source of noise is transportation of vehicles through NH 144 A. However no significant noise levels were reported by the villagers during consultations
+The main source of noise is vehicles plying through the adjoining village road.
+Limited heavy vehicle movement was observed on ODR 10 during site visits and no significant noise levels were reported by the villagers during consultations.